The Books of Babel Series Review: An Incredibly Original Fantasy Adventure with a Subpar Finale

 Even though it picks up shortly after where we left off in Senlin Ascends, Arm of the Sphinx is a very different novel than that first book.
 For most of Senlin Ascends, our protagonist is traveling through the tower and going on what feels like mini adventures before everything comes together at the end.
 In Arm of the Sphinx, we’re already starting out with our core cast of characters, and the story also feels more linear.

-The third part of the book, The Bottomless Library, is when Arm of the Sphinx really kick everything into another gear.
+The third part of the book, The Bottomless Library, is when Arm of the Sphinx really kicks everything into another gear.
 Part III is further broken down into sections concentrating on specific crewmembers, with two sections not featuring Senlin at all.
-It very much demonstrates how this has transitioned from a book with a strong, central character we’re following into an overall ensemble adventure.
+It very much demonstrates how this has transitioned from a book with a strong, central character we’re following to an overall ensemble adventure.

 I thought this part was fantastic.
 I greatly appreciate how distinct, but equally interesting all members of the crew are.
 In this section, we also learn a lot more about the mysterious Sphinx and the history of the tower.
 It’s nice to see that Bancroft is paying off the story as he goes, instead of just letting our questions about the tower and what’s going on continue to mount.